gijit/gi/README.md

-In version v0.8.3, an internal release, we restrict `gijit` programs to a subset of legal `go` programs, by imposing a mild restriction on variable names.
+In version v0.8.3, an internal release, we restrict `gijit` programs to a subset of legal `go` programs, by imposing some mild restrictions on the names of variables.

 Minor restriction number one: variable names cannot start with '__' two underscores.

-Minor restriction number two: in `gijit`, you can't have a variable named `int`, or `float64`.
+Minor restriction number two: in `gijit`, you can't have a variable named `int`, or `float64`, for example.
 These are names of two of the pre-declared numeric types in Go.

-For example, while
+So, while
 ~~~
 func main() {
 	var int int